 In light of news reports and heightened concerns about the spread of the Ebola virus in West Africa, University officials are monitoring developments and preparing in case students, staff or faculty with possible exposure to the virus arrive on campus from the affected region.

-No Clemson University-affiliated persons have been identified as having traveled to or from the region as of Aug.
-8, and no students from the affected countries are expected to arrive on campus for the fall semester.
+No Clemson University-affiliated persons have been identified as having traveled to or from the region this semester.

-The current Ebola outbreak is centered in four countries in West Africa: Liberia, Guinea, Sierra Leone and Nigeria.
-According to the Centers for Disease Control and Prevention (CDC), Ebola does not currently pose a significant risk to the United States public.
-No cases have been contracted in the U.S. However, the World Health Organization has declared the Ebola outbreak a Public Health Emergency of International Concern and called for rigorous efforts to contain and prevent further spread of the disease.
+The current Ebola outbreak is centered in three countries in West Africa: Liberia, Guinea and Sierra Leone.
+The World Health Organization has declared the Ebola outbreak a Public Health Emergency of International Concern and called for rigorous efforts to contain and prevent further spread of the disease.

 Ebola Virus Disease (EVD) is a severe, often fatal, disease in humans.
 Ebola is not a respiratory disease like the flu, so it is not transmitted through the air.
 Ebola virus is transmitted only through direct contact with the blood or body fluids of an infected, symptomatic person or through exposure to contaminated objects (such as needles).